raymcdermott/num-text/README.md

 We know that if the number is > 1000 the UNIT will be set.

-## Groups of one or two
+### Groups of one or two

 When the number is in between the unit ranges - so 10<sup>4</sup> and 10<sup>5</sup> for example - the first number should be expressed in the same way as singular numbers

-## Deducing number ranges
+### Deducing number ranges

 The common choices I have seen here are to print the number into a string and count the digits.

-This works but seems hackish.
+This works but is hackish - it places the number into an impoverished and hostile environment.

-I would prefer to be able to compare the number against a collection of number ranges.
+Why not compare the number against a collection of number ranges.

-## License

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+### Hard coding text / number mappings

+This seems awkward as we know that computers can generate number sequences.

+Using lists of keywords we can use symbols as a stand in for text.
+While this may seem more complex, it's actually simpler.

+It gives us many affordances for checking general constraints of the solution that would be much more complex with strings.

+Example: all odd numbers end with an odd number between 1 - 19.

+(map #(get singles %) (filter odd? (keys singles)))
+=> (:seven :one :fifteen :thirteen :seventeen :three :nineteen :eleven :nine :five)